-Literacy Through Photography (LTP) is a teaching philosophy and methodology that encourages children to explore their world as they photograph scenes from their own lives and to use their images as catalysts for verbal and written expression.
-Framed around universal themes such as self-portrait, community, family, and dreams.
+Literacy Through Photography (LTP) is a teaching methodology that encourages children to explore their worlds as they photograph scenes from their own lives, using the images as catalysts for verbal and written expression around universal themes such as self-portrait, community, family, and dreams.
 The work can give teachers a glimpse into students’ lives and give students a way to understand each other’s diverse experiences.
 One of CDS’s oldest initiatives, LTP was originally developed by artist/educator Wendy Ewald in partnership with CDS and the Durham Public Schools.
 Ewald also developed an LTP program in Houston.

-With support from Duke University’s David M. Rubenstein Rare Book, Manuscript, and Special Collections Library, LTP has archived work made by more than one thousand Durham students.
-This archive, with more than seven hundred contact sheets and written pieces, is a resource for researchers and the general public.
-Who Am I: A Decade of Literacy Through Photography in Durham, 1990-2000, the first exhibition produced from this collection, was created by Durham teachers collaborating with Ewald and visiting curator Adam Weinberg, now director of the Whitney Museum of American Art.
+- With support from Duke University’s David M. Rubenstein Rare Book, Manuscript, and Special Collections Library, LTP has archived photographic and written work made by Durham students.
+This archive is a resource for researchers and the general public.